Preventing Water Damage Due To Spring Thaw

 – Install a sump pump or sewer backflow valve and maintain a battery operated backup in case of any power failure.
 Water alarms can also let you know when excess water is building up.

-- Do not store valuable items in your basement, and remove any electronics or stored valuables from the basement prior to spring thaw.
+- Do not store valuable items in your basement, and remove any electronics or stored valuables from the basement prior to the spring thaw.

 - Remove any and all debris from window wells, gutters, and downspouts.